fnasimbd/fnasimbd.github.io/_posts/blog/2016-01-11-c-sharp-configurations.md

 </configuration>
 {% endhighlight %}

-On build the App.config file renames to *AssemblyName.OutputType.config* and copies to the project output directory.
-On application startup, configurations in the appSettings section are read and cached as `NameValueCollection` in `Configuration.AppSettings` property.
-The following statement accesses the key *Name* from `AppSettings` property:
+On build, the App.config file renames to *AssemblyName.OutputType.config* and copies to the project output directory.
+On application startup, configurations in the appSettings section are read and cached as `NameValueCollection` in `Configuration.AppSettings` static property.
+The following statement accesses the key `Name` from the `AppSettings` property:

 ```csharp
 var name = ConfigurationManager.AppSettings["Name"];
 ```

-Note here that accessing a key that doesn't exist in config file returns null; no exception is thrown.
+Note here that accessing a key that doesn't exist in the config file returns `null`; no exception is thrown.

 Storing New Configurations During Run Time
 ------------------------------------------

-There are situations where you don't know some configurations upfront; you only get to know them at run time.
-Following code snippet demonstrates how you add new setting to App.config file in run time.
+Usually, application starts with default values for all of its configurations; user may update the values at run time.
+However, there are situations where some configurations are not known upfront at all; you only get to know them at run time.
+Following code snippet demonstrates how to add new setting to App.config file in run time.

 {% highlight csharp linenos %}
 var configFile = ConfigurationManager.OpenExeConfiguration(ConfigurationUserLevel.None);